jakesylvestre/site/_posts/generic-linux/YYYY-MM-DD-Filesystems.md

 To use this, simply type:

-    sshfs (user)@(system):(remote mountpoint) (local mountpoint)
+{% prism bash %}
+sshfs user@system:remote_mountpoint local_mountpoint
+{% endprism %}

 For example, we have a VPS, and would like to mount the contents of __/var/www/html__ to a folder in __~/Projects__.
 As with mounting in folders, it must be empty and created before the procedure.

 Assuming it doesn’t already exist, we will call the folder ‘VPS’:

+{% prism bash %}
 mkdir ~/Projects/VPS
+{% endprism %}

 That should result in the creation of the required folder, then:

+{% prism bash %}
 sshfs root@randomdns.com:/var/www/html ~/Projects/VPS
+{% endprism %}

-That should prompt for pass, unless you use a passless key, or a key with a passphrase.
+That should prompt for a password/passphrase unless you use a passphrase-less key.
 The remote system should now be part of the local system.

 ### SFTP